“Those who bring sunshine into the lives of others cannot keep it from themselves.” James M Barrie

 Understandably, because Ray had been through a lot of rejection in the past and was unable to express his feelings, he felt anxious about being not being good enough to remain in the school.
 He would repeatedly ask me: “Am I being a good boy?”, “Can we have a class photo with me in it? or “Are you happy with me?”
 It was heart breaking to experience and hear his fears and vulnerability.
 Ray had been isolated and conditioned by educators to feel like he was misbehaving for being autistic.

 Over time, with lots of support and reassurance, Ray released some of his anxieties and started to believe in his abilities.
 His artistic side, humour, quirky personality and kind nature began to shine.
 He slowly improved his social skills; and continues to be assured that it is okay to feel and express different emotions.
-Ray is now set to move up a class group in September and has come a long way since starting at the school.
+Ray is now set to move up a class group in the new academic year and has come a long way since starting at the school.

 “Never be a victim of life; be its conqueror.” ― Mike Norton